hessamarbab/x9/README.md

 * Read lists of URLs and parameters from files.
 * Generate URL variations using different strategies.
-* Send requests with GET, POST or BOTH.
+* Send requests with GET, POST, or BOTH.
 * Chunk parameters to control payload size.
-* Support custom HTTP headers file.
+* Support a custom HTTP headers file.
 * Optional proxy support, SSL forcing, delay between requests, and silent mode.

 ---

 ## Installation

-Copy the script to your machine, make it executable and run with Python 3.8+:
+Copy the script to your machine, make it executable, and run with Python 3.8+:

 ```bash
 # if distributed as x9.py